 “A common role for a spatial sampling feature is to host instruments or procedures deployed repetitively or permanently.
 If present, the association Platform shall link the SF_SpatialSamplingFeature to an OM_Process deployed at it.
 The OM_Process has the role hostedProcedure with respect to the sampling feature.”

 The Sample (or SpatialSample) concept of the ISO 19156:2022is not used for describing environmental monitoring stations and other entities generating Observations or hosting instruments.
-Instead they are modelled using the new Observer concept, which may be related to the Host concept via the Deployment concept.
+Instead, they are modelled using the new Observer concept, which may be related to the Host concept via the Deployment concept.
 An environmental measurement station would be modelled as an instance of the Host class in the Basic Observations package or another domain-specific realization of the Host interface.
 An instrument, sensor or device hosted by the Station would be modelled by the Observer class in the Basic Observations package or another domain-specific realization of the Observer interface.
 The characteristics of the hostings or attachments of an Observer to its Hosts are described using the associated Deployment concept.
 The description of the observing procedures available for the specific Observer would be provided through the Observer.observingProceducedure: ObservingProcedure association.

 Migration from SF_SamplingFeature to Sample